 Currently enrolled students register for their next semester's courses during November (for the upcoming spring term) and April (for the upcoming fall and summer terms).
 Student academic advising begins two weeks prior to the official registration period.
-The Office of the Registrar advises current freshman and sophomore students.
-Select faculty members advise junior and senior students.
+The Office of the Registrar advises freshman students.
+Faculty members advise sophomore, junior, and senior students.
 Students are responsible for making appointments with their advisors during this week to choose their next semester's courses.
 Students who don't meet with their advisors will not be permitted to register online.

-At their advising appointment, students must complete a "Registration Agreement Form" (available on the Student Portal and included with the upcoming semester's course bulletin) with their proposed class schedules.
+At their advising appointment, students must complete a "Registration Agreement Form" with their proposed class schedules.
 Once a class schedule has been finalized and approved, one copy of the form remains with the academic advisor and another copy is retained by the student as a guide for registering online.
 Students register for courses online via the Student Portal, with registration tiered by class level; graduating seniors have priority.
 Once the official registration period has ended, the official late registration and add/drop period begins.

 Students who have not met with academic advisors or have an outstanding hold on their accounts will not be permitted to register online.
 Also, students may only register for courses for which they have satisfied all the necessary prerequisites.
-If students wish to enroll in a course for which they have not fulfilled the prerequisites, they must seek approval from the department dean and the Registrar.
+If students wish to enroll in a course for which they have not fulfilled the prerequisites, they must seek approval from the Program Chair and the Registrar.

 The "Registration Agreement Form" reflects the counsel of an advisor who understands the preferred sequence of The King's College curriculum and can steer a student away from taking a course at the wrong time or failing to take a course at the right time.
+Academic advisors and the Registrar's Office act as a resource and offer guidance to students, but the responsibility for knowing and meeting all requirements rests with the student.
 In cases where a student registers for courses significantly out of sequence, the College reserves the right to override that student's preferred course selection.
 Students will be notified by the Registrar of any changes to their schedules.